cul/ldpd-hyacinth/README.md

 Password: iamtheadmin

-**Stopping hydra-jetty:**

-To stop jetty later on, run:
+**To stop jetty later on, run:**

 ```sh
 bundle exec rake jetty:stop
 ```

-### Running Integration Tests:
+### Running Integration Tests (for developers):

+Integration tests are great and we should run them.
+Here's how:

 ```sh
 bundle exec rake hyacinth:ci
 ```

+Note 1: If you're doing development and running jetty on port 9983, be sure to stop it before running the integration tests.
+These tests also start a jetty process that tries to run on port 9983.

-Note: Hyacinth requires JavaScript for integration tests and uses the capybara and poltergrist gems.
+Note 2: Hyacinth requires JavaScript for integration tests and uses the capybara and poltergrist gems.
 You'll need to install PhantomJS and have it available on your PATH.